Michael-Reefe/bifrost/README.md

 # BIFR&#xd6;ST
-## Black hole Investigations of Forbidden-line Radiation and Other Spectral Tools
+## Black hole Investigations of Forbidden-line Radiation in Optical SpecTra

 This code aims to connect galaxy spectra to coronal line detections, just as the burning rainbow bridge it is named after connects Asgard and Midgard,